What Is an AI Perfume Advisor? A 2026 Field Guide

 - How accurate are AI perfume recommendations?

-- Accuracy depends on three factors: the size of the underlying fragrance database, the granularity of the note taxonomy, and whether the model uses transparent reasoning.
-The Fragnatique perfume advisor reports an internal algorithmic accuracy of 96% against curated test sets, but the more useful metric is whether the explanation matches your nose.
+- Accuracy depends on a few things: how many fragrances the app actually covers, how carefully each one is described, and whether it explains its reasoning so you can judge it for yourself.
+The Fragnatique perfume advisor reports an internal accuracy of 96% against curated test sets, but the more useful metric is whether the explanation matches your nose.

 - Can an AI advisor replace a human perfume consultant?